OrienteerBAP/Orienteer-Guidebook/testing_your_solution.md

        ....
     }
-##Configuring custom Orienteer based project
+##Configuring a Custom Orienteer-based Project

 A long with common dependency on Orienteer